Grand Tetons

 We know the best places to look for elk early in the morning and where a pair of bald eagles usually nest (and when we bring people to these locations we make certain they don’t disturb the animals).

-See: Grand Teton National park restaurants with links to menus and links to info about restaurants in Jackson, Wyoming.
+See: Grand Teton National Park restaurants with links to menus of restaurants in the park, some of which are pictured below:

 We have set aside time almost every year to go to Lunch Tree Hill for sunset dinner and stargazing after.
 Some nights there will be no moon out for quite awhile after sunset.